Lucasalb11/Lucasalb11/README.md

 I'm a Brazilian entrepreneur and Economics student, currently diving deep into the world of Web3, blockchain development, and decentralized finance (DeFi).

-After years working in real estate and construction, I decided to shift gears and start building in a different kind of architecture — digital and decentralized.

 ---

 ## 💡 What I'm Working On

 - ✨ Smart contracts (Solidity, Hardhat, Foundry)
 - 📊 Blockchain explorers (wallet tracking, on-chain analytics)
-- 🌐 Dark-themed frontends for Web3 apps
-- 🧠 Educational tools to onboard people into DeFi
 - 🔐 Privacy-focused crypto infrastructure

 ---